It is right and proper that Highland Council look at what their pension fund is supporting.

 To have a body that has actively supported anti smoking measures investing in the tobacco industry is clearly more than just wrong.
 Taking the health issue further is it right that they should also invest in the drinks industry?
 As we all know the Highlands has its very own drinks sector, mainly that of whisky but other beverages as well providing income and jobs for the area.

 But here we have major conflict as like many other areas of Scotland we have health problems caused by drink.
-Recently P & J it is reported that the Highlands have the worst record in Scotland for school pupils being suspended for alcohol related incidents
+Recently P & J it is reported that the Highlands have the worst record in Scotland for school pupils being suspended for alcohol related incidents, surely an indictment if one were needed that it is just not tenable for Highland Council to give any support to investments within the drinks industry?

 The council will never find an easy resting place between the conflicting interests of business and health, and neither side is likely to be happy with any compromise position which the council may attempt to reach.

 Just as we saw smoking exposed as bad for us, is it only a matter of time before drink follows suit?
+This Scottish alcohol awareness site makes for some sober reading.

 Did Michael Foxley really promise that money will be switched from tobacco to “more ethical” stocks?
 Surely there are only ethical and non ethical companies with no half measures, what is a ‘more ethical’ investment, putting money into say the clothing market (Sweat shops) rather than tobacco?